-The parent of every child of compulsory school age shall cause him to receive efficient full-time education suitable-
+The parent of every child of compulsory school age shall cause him to receive efficient full-time education suitableeither by regular attendance at school or otherwise.

 - [a] To his age, ability and aptitude and - [b] To any special needs he may have.